awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-commit.md

 1. When you're ready to push the commit from the local repo to the CodeCommit repository, run git push *remote\-name* *branch\-name*, where *remote\-name* is the nickname the local repo uses for the CodeCommit repository and *branch\-name* is the name of the branch to push to the CodeCommit repository\.

-   For example, running git push origin master would show output similar to the following:
+   For example, running git push origin main would show output similar to the following:

    For HTTPS: